geonetwork/doc/source/customizing-application/misc.rst

 - Remove the lock file ``gn.lock.db``
 - Give write permissions on ``gn.h2.db``

 When you have successfully connected you will see a prompt as below, where you can enter SQL commands.
-These should end with a semi-colon.
+These should end with a semicolon.

 ``sql>``